-District Library, Historic District Commission, First Martin Corporation, SPARK, Library Green Conservancy, AAATA, Government Services Administration, University of Michigan Credit Union, local business owners, and local residents.
-Authority, Ann Arbor District Library, Ann Arbor Area Transit Authority, Historic District Commission, and the Federal General Services Administration, Ann Arbor School District, Washtenaw County Commission.
-4. Authorize initial planning for long-term development of the Library Lot, Liberty Plaza, and Library Lane to meet community needs, including the following: 4.1: Explore the potential for redevelopment of Liberty Plaza 4.2: Negotiate potential agreements/easements that allow for future expansion of Liberty Plaza as an active public space.
-4 Invite a "Community Neighbors and Partners Support Committee" to form. invite to include The Library Green Conservancy, The First Martin Corporation, The University of Michigan Credit Union, Inter-Cooperative Council, Jerusalem Garden and other interested businesses, Ecology Center, TreeLine Conservancy, and other interested community groups and organizations.
+needs, including the following: 4.1: Explore the potential for redevelopment of Liberty Plaza 4.2: Negotiate potential agreements/eas ements that allow for future expansion of Liberty Plaza as an active public space.
+University of Michigan Credit Union, Inter-Cooperative Council, Jerusalem Garden and other interested businesses, Ecology Center, TreeLine Conservancy, and other interested community groups and organizations.
 Invite the Library Green Conservancy to convene a first meeting for participants to discuss their potential relations and contributions to the commons, in the short term and over time.
 5. Invite all who care to join in the long term visioning and development of the commons and potential it offers for Ann Arbor as a world city.
+This is assigned as an action step for Ann Arbor Council of the Commons and is not included as a recommendation.
 Look to the 2024 bicentennial.
 Invite planning for long term development and expansion of the commons and its benefits in the wider community and the world.
-Goals: explore redevelopment options for Liberty Plaza as a green garden and downtown treasure. seek easements with all the neighbors so the Block becomes more connected and active.
+Goals: explore redevelopment options for Liberty Plaza as a green garden and downtown treasure. eseek easements with all the neighbors so the Block becomes more connected and active.
+This is assigned as an action step for Ann Arbor Council of the Commons and is not included as a recommendation.

-- 1. Remove ground-level parking on the Library Lane Commons parking structure and begin efforts to redesign as an active public space. - 2.
+- 1. Remove ground-level parking on the Library Lot parking structure and begin efforts to redesign as an active public space. - 2.
 Form the Ann Arbor Commons Council.